DereHz/Azure-Network-Protocols/README.md

 Step 2.
 Create 2 Virtual Machines
- - Create a Windows 10 Virtual Machine (VM)
+ - Create a Windows 10 Virtual Machine (VM-1)
  - While creating the VM, select the previously created Resource Group
  - While creating the VM, create a new Virtual Network (Vnet)
- - Create a Linux (Ubuntu) Virtual Machine (VM)
+ - Create a Linux (Ubuntu) Virtual Machine (VM-2)
  - While create the VM, select the previously created Resource Group and Vnet
  - Observe Your Virtual Network within Network Watcher

-Note: Wait for the first VM to finish Deploying before creating the second VM.
-If not, the Vnet you created on the first VM wont show up when creating the second VM.
+Note: Wait for VM-1 to finish Deploying before creating VM-2.
+If not, the Vnet you created on VM-1 wont show up when creating VM-2.

 <img width="2306" alt="Screen Shot 2024-05-19 at 6 47 30 PM" src="https://github.com/DereHz/azure-network-protocols/assets/169094076/2d16cdc1-f2c4-416e-a7de-cabd1f1e8424">

 Step 3.
 Open Microsoft Remote Desktop (If on Mac)
  - Click Add PC
  - for PC name, use VM-1's Public IP Address
- - Open the VM on the Microsoft Remote Desktop after adding the PC
+ - Open VM-1 on the Microsoft Remote Desktop after adding the PC

 <img width="1376" alt="Screen Shot 2024-05-20 at 2 57 55 PM" src="https://github.com/DereHz/azure-network-protocols/assets/169094076/8f7d99bb-15b9-4e52-bbca-500cee05319e">

 Part 4.
-Install Software Within Windows 10 VM
+Install Software Within Windows 10 VM-1
  - Install WireShark
  - Open Wireshark and filter for ICMP traffic only by hitting the blue sharl icon and typing in "ICMP"

 <img width="2545" alt="Screen Shot 2024-05-20 at 3 01 21 PM" src="https://github.com/DereHz/azure-network-protocols/assets/169094076/efa8b0ca-c3af-428a-9db5-cea35dd4e69e">
 <img width="1351" alt="Screen Shot 2024-05-20 at 3 03 47 PM" src="https://github.com/DereHz/azure-network-protocols/assets/169094076/d02e482d-d96b-4e8b-9be1-93a305a8e683">

- - Retrieve the private IP address of the Ubuntu VM-2 and attempt to ping it from within the Windows 10 VM
+ - Retrieve the private IP address of the Ubuntu VM-2 and attempt to ping it from within the Windows 10 VM-1
  - Observe ping request and replies within wireshark

 <img width="1344" alt="Screen Shot 2024-05-20 at 3 13 03 PM" src="https://github.com/DereHz/azure-network-protocols/assets/169094076/610d0a79-8ea8-46a2-8c98-b63cc3e930f9">

 Part 5.
-Initiate a perpetual/non-stop ping from your Windows 10 VM to your Ubuntu VM-2
+Initiate a perpetual/non-stop ping from your Windows 10 VM-1 to your Ubuntu VM-2
  - On PowerShell, type in the private IP again along with a nonspot pin "-t"
  - Observe the ICMP traffic in WireShark and the command line Ping activity